Signal person qualifications.

 (1) The signal person must meet the qualification requirements (subsection (3) of this section) prior to giving any signals to a crane/derrick operator.
 This requirement must be met by using either Option (1) or Option (2).

 (a) Option (1) - Third-party qualified evaluator.
 The signal person has documentation from a third-party qualified evaluator showing that the signal person meets the qualification requirements listed in subsection (3) of this section.

 (b) Option (2) - Employer's qualified evaluator.
-The employer has its qualified evaluator assess the individual and determine that the individual meets the qualification requirements listed in subsection (3) of this section and provides documentation of that determination.
+You have your qualified evaluator assess the individual and determine that the individual meets the qualification requirements listed in subsection (3) of this section and provides documentation of that determination.
 An assessment by an employer's qualified evaluator under this option is not portable meaning other employers are not permitted to use this qualification to meet the requirements of this section.

-(c) The employer must make the documentation for whichever option is used available at the site while the signal person is employed by the employer.
+(c) You must make the documentation for whichever option is used available at the site while the signal person is employed by the you.
 The documentation must specify each type of signaling (e.g., hand signals, radio signals, etc.) for which the signal person meets the requirements of subsection (3) of this section.

 (3) Qualification requirements.
 Each signal person must:

 (a) Know and understand the type of signals used.
 For example, if hand signals are used, the signal person must know and understand the standard method for hand signals.

 (b) Be competent in the application of the type of signals used.

 (c) Have a basic understanding of crane/derrick operation and limitations, including the crane dynamics involved in swinging and stopping loads and boom deflection from hoisting loads.